Charles Fremont Dight

-Early life
+Biography

 In 1856, Dight was born in Mercer, Pennsylvania, to parents of Scotch German heritage.
 He grew up on a farm.

-Education and career
+Dight married Dr. Mary A. Crawford in 1892, but they divorced in 1899.
+Dight had no children or heirs.
+Dight resided in a tree house home dwelling at 4818 39th Avenue in Minneapolis, which has since been demolished.

 Dight graduated from the University of Michigan Medical School in 1879.
 He was a health officer in Holton, Michigan from 1879 to 1881.
 He then worked at the university under professor Alonzo B. Palmer.
 Dight taught at the American University of Beirut from 1883 to 1889.
 Upon returning to the United States, he was the resident physician and teacher of physiology and hygiene at the Shattuck School in Faribault, Minnesota.
-He later taught at the medical school at Hamline University; the medical school was later absorbed into University of Minnesota in 1907.
-Dight was a member of the Socialist Party of Minnesota, and was an alderman from 12th district of Minneapolis, from 1914 to 1918.
+He later taught at the medical school at Hamline University; the medical school was absorbed into the University of Minnesota in 1907.
+Dight was a member of the Socialist Party of Minnesota, and was an alderman from the 12th district of Minneapolis from 1914 to 1918.
 During his time in office, Dight was instrumental in passing an ordinance requiring the pasteurization of milk.
 He left the Socialist Party in 1917, prior to beginning his eugenics efforts.

 Dight became a proponent of eugenics during the 1920s.
 He founded the Minnesota Eugenics Society in 1923 and persuaded the Minnesota legislature to pass a sterilization law in 1925.
 Dight actively pursued the same type of eugenics as Nazi medicine.
 In 1933, Dight wrote a letter to Adolf Hitler praising his efforts to "stamp out mental inferiority".

-Personal life

-Dight married Dr. Mary A. Crawford in 1892, but they divorced in 1899.
-Dight had no children or heirs.
-Dight resided in a tree house home dwelling at 4818 39th Avenue in Minneapolis, which has since been demolished.

-Legacy

-University of Minnesota

 When he died in 1938, Dight gave his estate to the University of Minnesota to create the Dight Institute for Eugenics Research.
 The institute was renamed the Dight Institute for the Promotion of Human Genetics and was in operation until the late 1960s when it was divested, and it later closed in the 1990s.

-Dight Avenue

 In 1918, the Minneapolis city council named a nine-block long street in the Longfellow community "Dight Avenue" for him in recognition of his efforts to promote food safety.
 The street name drew periodic criticism from the public and by editorial boards of newspapers, such as by the MinnPost in 2016.
 The legacy of Dight Avenue became part of a wave of statute removals and official re-designations in the aftermath of protests following George Floyd's murder in 2020.
 In light of his views on eugenics, in 2021 a petition drive led by disability activist Noah McCourt requested that the City of Minneapolis rename the street, which received support from residents and city officials.
 In 2022, Dight Avenue was renamed after John Cheatham, one of the first Black firefighters in Minneapolis.